 If you have oily skin, you must use a moisturizer:

-- After washing your face in the morning as the face wash or cleanser can strip your skin of natural oils.
+- After washing your face in the morning the face wash or cleanser can strip your skin of natural oils.

 - After a shower (use a light moisturizer) as it helps restore the natural moisture balance of your skin.
+But keep in mind that hot showers typically dry out the skin, so it is best to stick to lukewarm water.

 - At the end of the day, after you have washed your face (use a water-based moisturizer), as it helps in preventing your skin from becoming too dry overnight.